alisson-co/PrintScribe/README.md

 3. The extracted data will be automatically saved in separate Excel files, each corresponding to the respective printer's serial number.

+### Supported Printer Models

+PrintScribe currently supports data collection from the following printer models:

+- HP Laser 408
+- HP Color LaserJet MFP E57540
+- HP LaserJet MFP E52645
+- Samsung M4080FX

+Please ensure that the printer models you intend to collect data from are listed in the `printers.json` file and that the necessary configuration is provided to extract the desired information.
+You can customize the `printers.json` file to include additional printer models by following the provided structure and guidelines.

 ### Dependencies

 PrintScribe relies on the following libraries: